 - Developing a program to balance the water budget in Ipswich, including innovative ways to fund water conservation and reduce polluted runoff.

-- Developing school curricula, educational materials, programs and demonstration projects about how to save water, landscaping with less water and no chemicals, low impact development and water resource protection.
+- Developing educational materials, programs and demonstration projects about how to save water, landscaping with less water and no chemicals, low impact development and water resource protection.

-- Receiving national recognition for leadership in river protection from River Network, which named past Executive Director Kerry Mackin a River Hero in May 2007; Mackin has also received a Merit Award for IRWA’s water conservation program from the U.S. Environmental Protection Agency and numerous awards for her advocacy work.
+- Receiving national recognition for leadership in river protection from River Network, which named former Executive Director Kerry Mackin a River Hero in May 2007; Mackin has also received a Merit Award for our water conservation program from the U.S. Environmental Protection Agency and numerous awards for her advocacy work.